iamshreeram/app-mon/README.md

 > * HTML, CSS, Javascript

 ## Notes
-* Dashboard is totally based on response of version.html.
+* Dashboard is totally based on response of `version.html`

 ## Enhancements
-* Position of version is hard coded and script doesn't have any intelligence.
-Need to make it as regex
+* ~~Position of version is hard coded and script doesn't have any intelligence.
+Need to make it as regex~~
-*
+* Add Date picker, Search bar to look at specific application on specific date
+* Enable Javascript to display version of application in tooltip on mouse over of tile
+* Create and append a Logo on left top of dashboard